First-Passage Times for the Space-Fractional Spectral Fokker-Planck Equation: Superdiffusion with one absorbing boundary

 for $0 < \alpha < \frac{1}{2}$.
+The existence of such an expression indicates that a finite mean first-passage time exists for $0 < \alpha < \frac{1}{2}$.
 However, for $\alpha \geq \frac{1}{2}$, the expected FPT is divergent due to the behavior of the PDF power-law tail.
 On the other hand, the expected FPT of the L\'evy flight on the half-line is divergent for all $0 < \alpha \leq 1$.
 This is because the PDF of the FPT for the L\'evy flight follows $\psi(t) \sim t^{-3/2}$ \cite{zumofen1995absorbing,chechkin2003first,palyulin2019first} as seen in Figure \ref{fig:UnbiasedH_MC_quad}.
 For the compounded random walk, Figure \ref{fig:UnbiasedH_exp} shows how the expectation varies for $0<\alpha<\frac{1}{2}$ for various initial positions.
 It can be seen in \eqref{UnbiasedH_exp} that for fixed $D_\alpha$ and small $x_0$, a non-trivial choice of $\alpha$ which optimizes the expected FPT exists.

 As mentioned before, these FPT properties differ between the compounded random walk and the L\'evy flight due to the compounded random walk being able to interact with the local environment throughout its entire path.
 A jump that results in the particle moving from an initial position to a final position both on the semi-infinite line will never cross the origin for a L\'evy flight but the intermittent trajectory may have been absorbed for the compounded random walk.
-This detail is highlighted by the difference between first arrival time and FPT for L\'evy flights, due to the ability to jump over targets \cite{chechkin2003first,palyulin2019first}, but their equivalence for compounded random walks.
+This detail is highlighted by the difference between first arrival time and FPT for L\'evy flights, due to the ability to jump over targets \cite{chechkin2003first,palyulin2019first,gomez2024first,tzou2025green}, but their equivalence for compounded random walks.
+This is due to the continuous sampling of the intermittent trajectory, meaning any trajectory which passes over the target must also have hit that target.
 It may seem that the underlying compounded random walk, despite having symmetrical steps, contradicts the Sparre-Anderson Theorem, which dictates that $\psi (t) \sim t^{-3/2}$ \cite{redner2001guide}.
 Nonetheless, this has not occurred.
-So while we obtain $P(n^*<n) \sim n^{-1/2}$ for the FPT in steps \eqref{nsteps} by applying Sparre-Andersen theorem, the steps have been subordinated during the embedding to continuous time such that we have $P(T_{n^*}<t) \sim t^{-1/(2\alpha)}$.
+The underlying discrete steps are symmetric and i.i.d., so that the Sparre-Andersen theorem applies at the level of the step number $n$ giving $P(n^*<n) \sim n^{-1/2}$.
+However, the embedding to continuous time via Sibuya-distributed compounding yields the time scaling, $P(T_{n^*}<t) \sim t^{-1/(2\alpha)}$.